Synchrotek/ultrasonic-glasses-iot/README.md

 ============
 After the Hardware part & Software part is complete :

-It will start it's operation
+It will start it's operation.

-* It can show also show the measure distance from the
+* It can also show the measured distance from the Obstacle.
+To see It :
+  * After following Hardware & software part, connect the circuit again to your system.
+  * In the Arduino Ide open serial monitor and choose the baud rate = 9600.

-* It can be powered by the usb cable and a charger
+* It can be powered by the usb cable and a charger.
-* But in order to power it on battery a proper power source is required
+* But in order to power it on battery a proper power source is required.
-     * In this project 2 Li-ion 18650 rechargable batteries are used
+     * In this project 2 Li-ion 18650 rechargable batteries are used.

 <br>
 <hr>